About our writer

 An increasingly popular combination is English with Creative Writing, which brings together practical instruction in writing with the more traditional, academic study of texts.
 Courses vary, but the Birmingham course is 25% Creative Writing and 75% English, whereas other universities such as Kent’s offer a higher ratio of creative writing to English.

-To Oxbridge, or not to Oxbridge: That is the question
+To Cambridge Immerse, or not to Cambridge Immerse: That is the question

-Another question you may be asking yourself is, ‘should I be applying to Oxbridge for my English degree?’
+Another question you may be asking yourself is, ‘should I be applying to Cambridge Immerse for my English degree?’

 This is obviously a question you need to answer for yourself, but here some things to think about.